| |

 stiff hand sanding will complete the stripping task.

-Of particular importance is the rounding off of the
+Of particular importance is the rounding of the

 underside of each siding board, as well as the edges of